-Our Parenting Center provides parents and caregivers with support and guidance as they raise their young children.
-Our workshops offer practical skills and solutions, advice, and networking opportunities.
+Our Parenting Center provides parents-to-be, parents, and caregivers with support, guidance, and enrichment as they prepare for and raise their young children.
+Our workshops offer practical skills and solutions, advice, and community-building opportunities.
 Email MiriamS@washingtondcjcc.org with any workshops topics that you would like to see offered!

 Sunday, October 19: Sex After Kids

 Sunday, November 16: Infant and Child CPR (and Babysitter Meet & Greet)

 Tuesday, December 9: Defiance, Tantrums, Aggression, Oh My!
 Effectively Coping with Challenging Behaviors

 Sundays, December 7-March 1: Bradley Method® Pregnancy and Childbirth Education